bartosz25/structured-streaming-for-batch-workshop/part02/exercise1.md

 The job should return 2 columns: initial one (`value`) and the one resulting from the concatenation operation.

-Connection parameters for Apache Kafka data source:
+Connection parameters for the Apache Kafka data source:

 * broker: localhost:9094
 * topic: numbers